Why we need an outbreak plan

-We will watch data on cases and risks closely, so we spot outbreaks early.
+We monitor data on cases and risks closely which helps us to identify outbreaks early.

-We will support our residents to stay safe, encouraging handwashing, social distancing and isolation and assisting those who need help to comply.
+We support our residents to stay safe, encourage vaccination, face coverings, hand washing, social distancing and isolation as well as assisting those who need help to comply.

 The actions we take will be those most likely to be effective, based on evidence.

-We will act swiftly to put local actions in place to support Public Health England’s recommendations on controlling spread.
+We act swiftly to put local actions in place to support the UK Health Security Agency's recommendations on controlling the infection spread.

-We will communicate with local people and organisations to help them keep safe.
+We communicate with local people and organisations to help them keep safe.

 Managing a local outbreak is a team effort.
-It will involve:
+It involves: